pietrop/srt_to_FCP7XML-markers_electron/README.md

 ## How to use

+- download the app from the [github project releases session](https://github.com/pietrop/srt_to_FCP7XML-markers_electron/releases)

+- open the `.dmg` file on your mac, and install the app by dragging it int he applications folder

+- opent he app

 - Get an srt file
 - Open the srt file with the app
 - when the app is done it save an xml (FCP7 XML) on your desktop, with the same name as the srt file.